Motorized recliner incident

-In October 2009, Dennis LeRoy Anderson of Proctor, Minnesota, received widespread media attention for being arrested in a DWI case involving a motorized recliner.
-Riding a recliner which he had earlier fitted with a lawnmower engine, he crashed into a car after leaving a local bar, where he had drunk a number of beer.
+In 2009, Dennis LeRoy Anderson of Proctor, Minnesota, received widespread media attention for being arrested in a DUI case involving a motorized recliner.
+Riding a recliner which he had earlier fitted with a lawnmower engine, he crashed into a car after leaving a local bar, where he had consumed a number of beers.
 He was convicted and the chair was confiscated by the police, who auctioned it off on Do-Bid.com for $3,700.
 Though widely reported to be a La-Z-Boy, the chair was unbranded.

 Incident

 62-year-old Dennis LeRoy Anderson fitted his recliner with a lawnmower engine, wheels and steering wheel, which allowed the chair to reach up to 20 miles (32 km) per hour.
 He had also installed a stereo, cup holders, headlights and a power antenna.
-On August 31, 2009, he left a local bar in Proctor, Minnesota, after having drunk eight or nine beer, and crashed into a car in the parking lot.
+On August 31, 2009, he left a local bar in Proctor, Minnesota, after having drunk eight or nine beers and crashed into a car in the parking lot.
 When the police picked him up, his blood alcohol content was measured at 0.29.
 Anderson was sentenced to 180 days in jail and was fined $2,000.
 The jail time, and half the fine, was made probational.